brandenburgas/patients-portal/README.md

         "username": "test.user@phrasee.co",
         "password": "testpassword"
     }
-    A successful login will have a response with a 200 HTTP status code An unsuccessful login will have a response with a 401 HTTP status code

 3. After a successful response has been received, use it to render a page listing hospital patients following the design attached in 'digital-hospital-global-patients.jpg'.
 4. This page should not be available to users who are 'unauthenticated'.
 Those users should be presented with the login page instead.
-5. Please use Redux to manage the state of the app and place any HTTP requests in action dispatcher.
+5. Favor the use Redux to manage the some of the state of the app.
 6. Group patients by the "type" property and display users only whose "is_completed" value is false.
 7. Please sort users ascending within groups by "last_visit_date" or alphabetically if dates are the same.
 8. Add tests to the most crucial parts of the application logic (Testing-library/Jest preferable)

-# Bonus points

-    Add functionality to remove whole groups and/or users.

 # Considerations

 - New routes could be added in the future, some routes will require that the user has been authenticated
 - Some common data may need to be accessed by future components.
-- Styling code should be reusable in the future
+- Styling code should be reusable in the future.
-- Class names should follow modern naming conventions
-- Inputs should have behaviour appropriate to their function
+- Use whatever CSS styling you want.
 - Potential future code changes should introduce minimal regression bugs without developers being aware